 We ran the baseline tests and then went about the easy task of installing the I-M Shield.
 After letting the engine cool down, we removed the intake, wiped down the underside with some degreasing solvent so the surface was totally clean, then affixed the I-M Shield, and trimmed away a little bit of material from the edges for a clean and perfect fit.
 Then the intake was bolted back onto the engine, everything else reinstalled, then the LS3 was run up to operating temp before we did our post install dyno run.

 The results?
 With I-M Shield installed, the LS3 put out 476 rear-wheel horsepower at 6,300 rpm, and 434 pound-feet of torque at 5,400 rpm on the Dynojet chassis dyno.
 That's a gain of 17 horsepower and 11 pound-feet of torque!
 And that's with no tuning or other heavy work, just unbolting and reinstalling the intake manifold.
 Those are major power gains from installing a product with a retail price under $100.

 Here's the before and after horsepower and torque numbers side by side:

 I-M Shield is available for GM LS-series factory car intakes (LS1, LS2, LS3, LS6, LS7), 2011-14 Ford 5.0L GT and Boss intakes, and Ford 2011-14 3.7L V-6 intakes.

-If you found this information useful and interesting, we encourage you to share with your friends and online communities.
+If you found this information interesting and useful to gain horsepower, we encourage you to share with your friends and online communities.
 And if you are using Heatshield Products Header Armor™, be sure to post a picture of your car on our Facebook page!